Karen Mulder: Personal life

 In 1988, at the age of 18, Mulder married French photographer René Bosne.
 They divorced in 1993.
 Mulder stated that her life changed in 1993 when she was shuttling from airport to airport with almost no time at home.
 She then met real estate developer Jean-Yves Le Fur in the waiting lounge of a Paris airport.
 They became engaged but their relationship ended in 1997.
 In 1995, she bought a château in France and set up a programme to provide holidays there for underprivileged children.

 Mulder gave birth to a daughter on 30 October 2006.

+Karen Mulder is trilingual being equally fluent in her native Dutch, English and French, which she speaks flawlessly with only a slight Dutch lilt.

+As of 2026, Mulder lives in Paris.